avm99963/covid19/README.md

 **DISCLAIMER**: The data shown in the website might be wrong due to a wrong implementation.

 ## Requirements
-These programs should be installed in order to generate the graphs:
+Only \*NIX machines (essentially a PC with a Linux distro or a Mac) are supported.
+These programs should be installed in order to be able to generate the graphs:

 * PHP (at least version 7)
 * gnuplot (at least version 5.2)